Mapping the SMEFT at High-Energy Colliders: from LEP and the (HL-)LHC to the FCC-ee: The impact of future colliders on the SMEFT

-In Figs.~\ref{fig:spider_fcc_nlo_lin_glob} and~\ref{fig:spider_fcc_nlo_quad_glob}, the impact of the FCC-ee measurements on the EFT coefficients is presented in terms of the relative improvement with respect to either the {\sc SMEFiT3.0} baseline or its variant accounting also for the HL-LHC projections.
+In Figs.~\ref{fig:spider_fcc_nlo_lin_glob} and~\ref{fig:spider_fcc_nlo_quad_glob}, the impact of the FCC-ee measurements on the EFT coefficients is presented in terms of the relative improvement with respect the {\sc SMEFiT3.0} baseline.
 In order to compare with previous related studies, it is useful to also provide the absolute magnitude of the resulting bounds, in addition to their relative improvement as compared to the baseline.
-With this motivation, Table~\ref{tab:fcc_all_bounds} indicates the 95\% CL upper bounds on the EFT coefficients obtained from the fits including both the HL-LHC and the FCC-ee projections, assuming $\Lambda=1$ TeV.
+With this motivation, Table~\ref{tab:fcc_all_bounds} indicates the 95\% CI upper bounds on the EFT coefficients obtained from the fits including both the HL-LHC and the FCC-ee projections, assuming $\Lambda=1$ TeV.
 In analogy with Table~\ref{tab:smefit30_all_bounds}, we provide these bounds for linear and quadratic EFT fits and both at the individual and marginalised level.
 The impact of the FCC-ee is clearly visible specially for the purely bosonic and two-fermion operators, with most of them constrained to be $|c|\lsim 0.1$ (for $\Lambda=1$ TeV) in the global marginalised fit, and several of them at the $|c|\lsim 10^{-2}$ level or better.
 We demonstrate in Sect.~\ref{subsec:uvmodels} how these constraints on the Wilson coefficients translate into the mass reach for UV-complete models.

 \paragraph{Fisher information analysis.} In order to better scrutinise the interplay between the constraints provided by the (HL-)LHC measurements, on the one hand, and by the FCC-ee ones, on the other hand, it is illustrative to evaluate the Fisher information matrix~\cite{Ethier:2021bye,Ellis:2020unq}.
 The entries of the Fisher information matrix at $\mathcal{O}\lp \Lambda^{-2}\rp$ in the EFT expansion are given by \be I_{ij} = \sum_{m=1}^{n_{\rm dat}} \frac{\sigma^{\rm (eft)}_{m,i}\sigma^{\rm (eft)}_{m,j}}{\delta_{{\rm exp},m}^2} \, , \qquad i,j=1,\ldots,n_{\rm eft}, \ee with $\sigma^{\rm (eft)}_{m,i}$ being the linear EFT correction to the SM cross-section for the $m$-th data point associated to the $i$-th Wilson coefficient, and $\delta_{{\rm exp},m}$ indicates the total experimental uncertainty.
 Eq.~(\ref{eq:fisherinformation2}) should be evaluated separately for each dataset or group of processes entering the analysis; the larger the value of the diagonal entry $I_{ii}$, the more impactful this dataset will be for the $i$-th EFT coefficient.